 The rabbit population in Kentucky appears to ebb and flow in roughly 7-year cycles.
-Last hunting season (2017) was cycling up from the bottom in this cycle (2016), with this most recent hunting season (2018) on par with this trend (Figure 2).
+The hunting season of 2019 was still near the bottom of the trend (Figure 2).
+We would expect the trend to begin increasing over the next few years out of this slump in the cycle.

-2018-2019 Rabbit Hunter Cooperator Survey
+2020-2021 Rabbit Hunter Cooperator Survey